ProlificsPanther/DockerPanther/README.md

  * Panther Servlet
  * PantherDemo.ini file for Panther Web (Configured)

- # How to use this docker-panther-trial
+ # How to use docker-panther-trial

 You should have a valid Panther license on the host machine.
 Please contact support@prolifics.com for a temporary license.
 Your Docker Container must be able to access that license file.
 Instructions provided below

-### Panther in character mode

-Step-1: `docker pull prolificspanther/docker-panther-trial`

-Step-2: `docker run --name=panther -v <path of license folder on host  machine>:/Apps/ProlificsContainer/prlstdwb553.07/licenses -p8080:8080 -d prolificspanther/docker-panther-trial`

-Step-3: `docker exec -ti panther bash`

-Step-4: Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`

-Step-5: `Open the Panther Editor using the command > prodev`

-Step-6: `To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen) `

-### Panther in motif mode

-**Perquisites:** To run panther in motif mode.
-We have to make sure to install (https://x.cygwin.com/) and start the X Server on your windows machine.
-Also, connect the Linux machine by enabling SSH>X11(Enable X11 forward and enter host machine IP:0.0) using putty.

-Step-1: This step will same as  character mode

-Step-2: `docker run --name=panther -ti --net=host -e DISPLAY -v /tmp/.X11-unix -v <path of license folder on host  machine>://Apps/ProlificsContainer/prlstdwb553.07/licenses -d prolificspanther/docker-panther-trial`

-Step-3: `Enter command>xauth list
-            It will display MIT-MAGIC-COOKIE list as shown in example below.
-Just copy any one of them.
-            Example: ip-your ip/unix:10  MIT-MAGIC-COOKIE-1  83cce042f30c980a97e6799713e9e3f2`

-Step-4: `docker exec -ti panther bash`

-Step-5: Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`

-Step-6: `Enter command> xauth add < paste MIT- MAGIC-COOKIE  that we copied before> We can verify using xauth list.
-It will show the same cookie that we just added.`

-Step-7: `Open the Panther Editor in motif using the command>prodev_motif`

-Step 8: `To Run a sample Panther client application in motif use command > prorun_motif mgmt (Name of Panther screen)`

 ### Panther on Docker Desktop for Windows

-**Perquisites:** To run Panther on Windows using Docker Desktop.
-It will require to install Docker Desktop with WSL(it will install with Docker Desktop) on Windows 10.
+**Prerequisites:** Install Docker Desktop with WSL(it will install with Docker Desktop) on Windows 10.
 Please follow the link to setup [Docker Desktop](https://docs.docker.com/desktop/windows/install/)

 Step-1: Open command prompt or Windows PowerShell terminal to pull a docker-panther-trial image using command:
  `docker pull prolificspanther/docker-panther-trial`